Motivational Theories for Early Childhood Supervision

 - Social Cognitive Theory. – Education, Communication to psychology refers to acquiring knowledge through direct observation, interaction, experience, and outside media influence.
 It illustrates how people gain and maintain several behavioural patterns and provides interactive learning to students.

-I hereby conclude from this above-written essay that a child’s first mentor is his teacher after parents.
+I hereby conclude from this above-written essay that a child’s first mentor is his teacher after his parents.
 The first few years of a child are crucial and need to be handled with care and affection.
-When the teacher is in his best form and motivated, the students also become competitive and result oriented.
+When the teacher is in his best form and motivated, the students also become competitive and result-oriented.
 The initial years of his life are mostly the mentor’s hands, and they are responsible for a child’s overall development.